greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-storage.html.md

 ### <a id="topic45"></a>Precedence of Compression Settings

-Column compression settings are inherited from the type level to the table level to the partition level to the subpartition level.
+Column compression settings are inherited from the type level to the table level to the partition level to the sub-partition level.
 The lowest-level settings have priority.

 -   Column compression settings defined at the table level override any compression settings for the type.
 -   Column compression settings specified at the table level override any compression settings for the entire table.
 -   Column compression settings specified for partitions override any compression settings at the column or table levels.
--   Column compression settings specified for subpartitions override any compression settings at the partition, column or table levels.
+-   Column compression settings specified for sub-partitions override any compression settings at the partition, column or table levels.
 -   When an `ENCODING` clause conflicts with a `WITH` clause, the `ENCODING` clause has higher precedence than the `WITH` clause.

 > **Note** The `INHERITS` clause is not allowed in a table that contains a storage parameter or a column reference storage parameter.